 You will acquire the essential skills for aeronautical decision making along with completing an advanced airline training program.

 This innovative course schedules a complete program of training, allowing you to progress from a level of zero flying experience to the issuance of an FAA commercial multi-engine pilots certificate with instrument rating in as little as six months.

 1) Be at least 18 years of age

 2) Be able to read, write, speak and understand the English language

-3) Possess a valid FAA Class 1 Student Pilot Medical Certificate
+3) Hold a valid FAA Class 1 Medical Certificate

 The course comprises of the following hours:

 - 30.0 Hours Private Theory